litebulb/ProjectEdison/documents/GettingStarted.md

 **Introduction**:

 Azure Bot Service provides tools to build, test, deploy, and manage intelligent bots all in one place.
-Your own Bot hosted where you want, registered with the Azure Bot Service.
+Your Bot can be hosted wherever you want, registered with the Azure Bot Service.
 Build, connect, and manage Bots to interact with your users wherever they are - from your app or website to Cortana, Skype, Messenger and many other services.

 **Implementation**: